jsbuzz/flightMonitor/README.md

 Usage
 =====

+To install you can just use bower:

+    bower install flight-monitor

 Use require to load the library before setting up your flight components.
 This way it can hook into the event listeners.

     var flightMonitor = require('flightMonitor');